 Australia’s Society Desperately Needs These Eight Myths

+These myths are an accepted part of our culture and basically never questioned.
 In theory, our society should have been reformed long ago but for these sacred myths that hold it together.

 Myth No 1 – Australia is a “Democracy”

 This myth is sustained because almost no one knows what a “democracy” really is.
 There seems to be no commonly accepted definition of the “system” other than a host of variable and subjective generalisations related mainly to the concept of “freedom”.